isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution3025.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
+2. Human Resource Strategy Formulation Level 4-Establish Human Resource Needs of a Small to Medium Enterprise

 ### Support Level
-Up to  for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-N.A.
+Human Resource Management System (HRMS) (Part 1)

 ### Contact Information